google-site-verification: google97197d2cda59094f.html ;

 Barossa Valley Tours

 • After breakfast it's time to leave the valley and head for the hills.
-Keep an eye out for seasonal produce and honesty boxes in little huts along the side of the road.
+Keep an eye out for seasonal produce with honesty boxes in little huts along the side of the road.
 Travel via Gumeracha and Birdwood where you can see the Big Rocking Horse and the National Motor Museum.
 If you're a petrol head it's definitely worth a look.
 Stop in at the Good Pantry in Gumeracha for coffee and cake.

 • For lunch enroute pull into the Lobethal Bierhaus, they open at 12 noon.
 In Woodside turn left on the Nairne Rd and follow it out for 8.6 km then turn right on Chambers Rd and you will find the driveway for Lot 100 up a bit on your right.
 This is a unique cooperative of 5 different food and craft specialists.
 One of them won the prize for the best whiskey in the world.
 They close at 5 pm on a Sunday so give yourself enough time.

 • You could visit the Berenberg Family Farm and pick some strawberries, do some tastings, have morning smoko in their cafe, take a cooking lesson or just shop for some tasty condiments.
 That's the healthy part of the day done with.
 Now it's off to The Lane for a nice long lunch looking out over the vineyards.
 It's only 5 minutes away so you might want to drop the car off and take a taxi or uber.
-You could even walk.
 Spend the rest of the day relaxing and doing what you feel like.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.